Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Discussion

-The recording coding process referred to existing typologies of dark patterns.
-Although malicious selling strategies and dark patterns are two different concepts, ``dark'' intentions or strategies behind selling strategies and dark pattern designs shared some similarities.
-We borrowed codes such as ``urgency,'' ``scarcity,'' ``social proof,'' ``forced action,'' and ``nagging'' from the existing typologies~\cite{mathur2019dark,gray2018dark,crabtree1992doing}.
-More importantly, our study contributes new findings that are different from existing studies from the two aspects.
+The recording coding process referred to existing typologies of deceptive designs.
+Although malicious selling strategies and deceptive designs are two different concepts, bad intentions or strategies behind selling strategies and deceptive designs shared some similarities.
+We borrowed codes such as ``urgency,'' ``scarcity,'' ``social proof,'' ``forced subscription,'' and ``nagging'' from the existing typologies~\cite{mathur2019dark,gray2018dark,crabtree1992doing}.
+More importantly, our study contributes new findings that are different from existing studies in two regards.

-First, malicious selling strategies (i.e., Compulsive, Deceptive and Designing) are more malicious and immoral than dark patterns~\cite{mathur2019dark} or impulse buying in e-shopping~\cite{moser2019impulse,xu2019investigation}.
-The Compulsive and Deceptive selling strategies involved forced actions and fake information; even Designing selling strategies were manipulating viewers or customers in a more aggressive way.
-However, some participants were not aware of these malicious selling strategies, as shown in~\autoref{tab:strategies}.
-We found that participants were more aware of Compulsive and Deceptive selling strategies than Designing selling strategies.
-One reason could be the frequency of these strategies were different.
-On a deeper level, the implementation of Designing selling strategies more relied on sellers than platform design features or functions.
-Here, it seems that platform designs serve as checkpoints to verify if selling strategies are malicious or not.
-Without the checkpoints, malicious selling strategies might be more concealing.
+First, we found that participants were more aware of Restrictive and Deceptive selling strategies than Covert and Asymmetric selling strategies.
+One reason could be that the frequency of these strategies were different.
+On a deeper level, the implementation of Covert and Asymmetric selling strategies relied more on sellers than platform design features or functions.
+Here, it seems that platform designs serve as checkpoints to verify if selling strategies were malicious or not.
+Without these checkpoints, malicious selling strategies might be more concealed.
 Thus, it is worth investigating if the absence of design features and functions will make the awareness of malicious selling strategies more difficult.

+We also found that more than half of the malicious selling strategies were enhanced by platform designs.
+The chat channel supported more malicious selling strategies than other designs however, it was the only design used by viewers to fight against malicious selling.
+Restrictive selling strategies (e.g., Forced Endorsement, Forced Subscription) and Deceptive selling strategies (e.g., Fake Scarcity, Fake Social Proof, Fake Exclusive Pricing, and Fake Urgency) were more likely to be amplified by designs than others.
+Moreover, the Forced Endorsement and Forced Subscription strategies were amplified by multiple engagement designs such as subscriptions, reminder tags, sharing, liking, and gifting.
+These features were initially designed to engage viewers, however, they were maliciously used by streamers.